YousraRaed/userListTaskB/README.md

 1-In Task 1, regarding the status "soft_deleted," clarification is needed to understand whether this status is automatically assigned when a user is deleted or if it's an optional status set by the admin during user creation or modification.

 2-Due to time constraints, some features such as error handling, token management, and HTTP interceptors were not implemented.

+3- password validation

+- At least one uppercase letter
+- At least one lowercase letter
+- At least one number
+- At least one special character
+- A minimum of 8 characters in length